0xarc-io/analytics-sdk/docs-site/docs/setup/initialize-js.md

 This method utilises JavaScript in non-React projects to initialize the SDK.
 Installation is available through NPM, and SDK initialization is via the `.init()` method.

+Click Events and Page Events are automatically tracked.
+For the SDK to properly work, you must manually track Wallet Connection and Transaction Events.
+Follow this guide for instructions.

 ---

 ### 1. Import the SDK class